sensu/sensu-packaging/README.md

 * AppVeyor NuGet Project Feed

 ## Local Builds
-Builds triggered by commits to this repository.
+Local builds are builds which are triggered by commits to this repository.
 Packages produced by local builds will not be published to S3, packagecloud, or AppVeyor but will be published as CircleCI artifacts.

 ## Manually Triggered Builds
 Builds can be triggered using the `scripts/trigger-build.sh` script for a given